achaudhry/adhan/README.md

 This projects uses a python script which automatically calculates [adhan](https://en.wikipedia.org/wiki/Adhan) times every day and plays all five adhans at their scheduled time using cron.

 ## Diclaimer
-I can't take much credit for this at all.
+I can't take much credit for this.
 Most of the code I've used here is written by other developers (methoned below).
 I've only cleaned up some pieces and have put plumming in place so that people can get this up and running with minimal effort.

 ### Credits
 I have made minor modifications / bug fixes but I've used the following as starting point: